Wall Street Praises Okta Inc. (OKTA) After Recent Earnings Report

 Sponsored

-OKTA currently public float of 149.81M and currently shorts hold a 5.04% ratio of that float.
-Today, the average trading volume of OKTA was 2.69M shares.
+The average price from analysts is $135.21, which is $55.71 above the current price.
+OKTA currently public float of 149.81M and currently shorts hold a 4.91% ratio of that float.
+Today, the average trading volume of OKTA was 2.65M shares.

 OKTA’s Market Performance

-OKTA stocks went down by -5.00% for the week, with a monthly jump of 5.99% and a quarterly performance of 22.53%, while its annual performance rate touched -60.97%.
-The volatility ratio for the week stands at 4.73% while the volatility levels for the past 30 days are set at 5.08% for Okta Inc. The simple moving average for the period of the last 20 days is -4.49% for OKTA stocks with a simple moving average of -36.81% for the last 200 days.
+OKTA stocks went down by -3.96% for the week, with a monthly drop of -8.79% and a quarterly performance of 4.35%, while its annual performance rate touched -65.77%.
+The volatility ratio for the week stands at 5.04% while the volatility levels for the past 30 days are set at 5.20% for Okta Inc. The simple moving average for the period of the last 20 days is -11.04% for OKTA stocks with a simple moving average of -40.32% for the last 200 days.

 Analysts’ Opinion of OKTA